 If you get nervous at networking events and careers fairs, ask a friend to come along (or sit with you if it's a virtual event).
 Showing up with a big group of friends could mean that you get less time with employers to ask them questions, while having multiple people in your room could distract you when at a virtual event.
 However, having one friend there could be just the support you need.
 Think about what it is that makes you nervous and ask your friend to help you specifically with that.
 If approaching an employer to start a conversation is your weak spot, having a chat with your friend as you prepare to introduce yourself is a way of getting in the right mindset.
 If navigating careers fairs (whether online or in person) confuses you, ask your friend to help out and keep track of where you’re going and where you've been.
 It will be easier for your friend to help you if you pinpoint why you’re nervous.

 7. Making your job hunt easier and more affordable

-Getting to an interview can be stressful, so asking a friend to give you a lift could be a way of taking some of the pressure off as you settle your nerves.
+Getting to an in-person interview can be stressful, so asking a friend to give you a lift could be a way of taking some of the pressure off as you settle your nerves.
 If your main problem is that you need a professional outfit but can’t afford one, you could ask to borrow clothes from a friend.
 If you need to travel far to attend interviews, think about whether you have friends living in that area who might let you stay with them for a night or two.
 Apart from saving money, staying with them is an opportunity to ask questions about what it’s like to live in the area.